Chris Nurse: Club

 In January 2014 Nurse Signed with the Fort Lauderdale Strikers and was part of a talented squad that saw the team finish Runners- Up in the Soccer Bowl 2014.
 Nurse was nominated 2014 North American Soccer League Humanitarian of the Year Award for his work with the Breast Cancer Associations in South Florida.

 Nurse was released by Puerto Rico at the end of their 2016 season.

+Coaching

+Nurse joined the Academy coaching staff of Major League Soccer club Inter Miami in March 2023.

 International

 Nurse, who is of Guyanese descent, is a current International player for the Guyana national football team nicknamed the Golden Jaguars, despite having been born in England.
 In September 2011, Nurse was announced captain of the Guyana national football team for the 2014 FIFA World Cup qualification matches.